ErickAndres/rallystarter_client/CONTRIBUTE.md

 __Commit message format__
 Before submitting a pull request, create a good commit message for your changes.
 The message will become the title and description of your PR later.

+Issue types are either a `Fix` (update old stuff) or `Feature` (add new stuff).

 * ISSUE_TYPE ISSUE_NUMBER -- Description of the work done*</br>
     - Example: `Fix #269 -- Adjust button width on contact form`
 * Add a detailed description to your commit.
-Include references to related issues
+Include references to other related issues

 __Pull Request Format__
 - Title: Same as commit message above.